MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 - [Use quotation marks in Azure CLI parameters](./use-cli-effectively.md#use-quotation-marks-in-parameters)
 - Compare syntax of CMD, PowerShell and Bash in [Query command output using JMESPath](./query-azure-cli.md)

-There are also error handling differences and the ability to enable tab completion.
+When running the Azure CLI in PowerShell, there are also error handling differences and the ability to enable tab completion.
 See these articles for more information:
 - [Error handling for the Azure CLI in PowerShell](./use-cli-effectively.md#error-handling-for-azure-cli-in-powershell)
 - [Enable Tab Completion in PowerShell](#enable-tab-completion-in-powershell)